gatblau/europa/readme.md

 # Building Europa

-Europa can be build completely automatically using a shell script.
+Europa can be built automatically in Windows using a shell script.
 The following steps are required to launch the installation process.

 #### Install Cygwin